RayJune/indexeddb-crud/README.md

   };
 ```

-* about the callback suggest you input a function to initial your eventListeners (when indexedDB opened, it will be called)
+* The callback is `compulsory`, which is used to initial your eventListeners (when indexedDB opened, it will be called)

 #### createOneData

 ```javascript
 myDB.createOneData(newData, callback, [callbackParaArr]);
 ```
+* newData's structure should equally to your dbConfig.dataDemo.

 * the callback and callbackParaArr is `optional`, when createOneData succeed it will be called